alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-In small snippets, throw sites are obvious.
-In larger services, exceptions can come from anywhere (parsing, mapping, `I/O`, `null`s), so composition pushes you toward `try/catch` scaffolding, either scattered around each step or wrapped around large blocks.
+In these small snippets, throw sites are obvious.
+In larger apps, exceptions can come from anywhere (parsing, mapping, `I/O`, `null`s), so composition pushes you toward `try/catch` scaffolding, either scattered around each step or wrapped around large blocks.

 **The point is, you are responsible for writing these `null` checks, handling exceptions, declaring `User` outside of the `try/catch` so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.